voith/lyra-integration/README.md

    - `function quoteOpenPosition(OptionMarket.TradeInputParameters memory params)`

-      returns the toal cost of opening an option with given parameters.
+      returns the total cost of opening an option with given parameters.

 ### Scripts